VAKhoa939/Strategy-Pattern-Demo/README.md

 This project is based on the online amazon website:
 [Amazon Link](https://www.amazon.com/)

+Project scope: The catalog page with the sorting panel

 Authors: Team 9:

 - Nguyễn Khắc Huy - 21110773